callmeShae/callmeShae-github-readme/README.md

 I’m new to Software Development, currently specializing in Java.
 Prior to discovering my programming skills, I spent a few years in the ⚓ U.S. Navy ⚓, but now enjoy my time outside of work by...

-- 💻 Improving my Programming skills!
+- 💻 Improving my Programming skills!👨‍💻
 - 🚀 Always ready to collaborate

 When I'm NOT doing that, I'm...